bayerf42/Lox68k/doc/lox68k.md

-The original C implementation of Lox is aimed towards a modern 64 bit architecture including plenty of RAM and a FPU where the principal `Value` type is [IEEE-754 double precision floating point](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) (pretty much like in Lua, Python and Javascript) and other values are embedded as NANs.
+The original C implementation of Lox is aimed towards a modern 64 bit architecture including plenty of RAM and a FPU where the principal `Value` type is [IEEE-754 double precision floating point](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) (pretty much like in Lua and Javascript) and other values are embedded as NANs.

 For the 68008 port the `Value` type has been shrunk to 32 bit, where numbers are 31 bit signed integers, using 1 bit to discriminate from pointers or special values.